QizhiPei/SSM-DTA/README.md

-# Drug-Target Interaction Prediction with Semi-supervised Multi-task Training
+# Improving Drug-Target Affinity Prediction with Semi-supervised Multi-task Training

-This repository contains the code and data link for Improving Drug-Target Interaction Prediction with Joint Multi-task Training.
+This repository contains the code and data link for Improving Drug-Target Affinity Prediction with Semi-supervised Multi-task Training.
 Our model achieves significant results compared to traditional and recent baselines.
 We implement our method based on the codebase of [fairseq](https://github.com/pytorch/fairseq).
 If you have questions, don't hesitate to open an issue or ask me via <peiqz@mail.ustc.edu.cn> or Lijun Wu via <lijuwu@microsoft.com>.
 We are happy to hear from you!

 ## Model Architecture